filiphric/filiphric.com-new/content/how-to-do-authentication-in-playwright/index.md

   await page.context().storageState({ path: 'playwright/.auth.json' });
 });
 ```
-This will save the browser cookies, local storage and session storage state to a file in the `playwright/.auth.json` file.
+This will save the browser cookies and local storage state to a file in the `playwright/.auth.json` file.

 This file can then be reused in multiple tests.
 The `test.use` function is a hook that allows us to use the authentication state in our tests.